RodrigoHinojosa/UsingStereoVision_toObtain_PeopleDistance/README.md

 # StereoVision_HumanDistance

+## Software considerations

+1.-Matlab 2015 or latest is need it
+2.-Image processing and computer vision toolbox must be implemented 3.-Stereo camera calibrator app
+4.-Hig computacional capabilities

-Files to ejecute snapshots, calibration and video processing
+## Files to ejecute snapshots, calibration and video processing

 Step 1.- Use SnapShotStereo_Camera to generate two files with n number of L & R images.